Elevenlabs AudioNative Player

 });

-Prisma.js also allows you to easily create queries using conditions, sorting and pagination.
-For example, to retrieve users from the database who have an email address containing the word “gmail.com“, we can use the findMany function using filter:
+Prisma.js allows you to easily create queries using conditions, sorting and pagination.
+For example, to retrieve users from the database who have an email address containing the word “gmail.com“, we can use the findMany function using a filter:

 const users = await prisma.user.findMany({